-In Washington, DC, most talented clinicians with advanced training are out-of-network, as the low payments received by in-network insurance providers rarely cover the expenses of high-quality education and training or meet the market rate of the service.
+In Washington, DC, most clinicians with advanced training are out-of-network, as the low payments received by in-network providers rarely cover the expenses of high-quality training.

 Here’s why many people choose to go to an out-of-network clinician:

 - They are looking for top-quality care;

-- They want a clinician who has trauma-informed certification;
+- They want a clinician who is trauma-informed;

-- They want a clinician who has been trained in several modalities and specialties, such as Neurofeedback, Brainspotting, Sensorimotor Training, Sex Therapy, and more;
+- They want a clinician who has been trained in several specialties, such as Neurofeedback, Brainspotting, Sex Therapy, and more;

 - They want weekend and evening hours at a NW DC location near a metro.